droberin/nc-test-01-puppet-nginx/README.md

 * 2020-02-15 - 11:15 to 12:15h Setup basic Puppet Server, an Agent and pdk in Docker containers.
 No local setup for now.
 * 2020-02-15 - 12:15 to 12:30h Publish some basic setup results and raw module.
 Finish this iteration.
 It's weekend after all!
 * 2020-02-15 - 13:20 to 14:00h Friends being late... let's add some modules to puppet, like nginx and prepare target servers to be forwarded to ;)
+* 2020-02-15 - 14:00 to 14:20h Friends still not here.
+Add info for testing nginx from servers

 ## Test goals